See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for all industries in Canada compared to the global benchmark.
+Canada’s click-through-rate story is one of steady recovery with sharper swings than the global market.
+After a soft June 2025 start, CTRs in Canada rose through spring 2026 with a notable March peak, but they remained consistently below the global median.
+“This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.”
+“This analysis explores ad performance trends for All industries available in Canada compared to the global benchmark.”

 Insights & analysis of Facebook advertising costs